-Upper Geyser Basin - Biscuit Basin
+Upper Geyser Basin, Biscuit Basin Area

 Biscuit Basin is part of the massive Upper Geyser Basin.
 To reach it, drive 2.0 miles north of the Old Faithful Interhchange, or 14.1 miles south of Madison Junction on the Old Faithful to Madison section of the Grand Loop Road.
 It got its name from formations in the area that resembled biscuits.
 However, Sapphire Pool erupted shortly after a 1959 earthquake and obliterated the formations.

-Firehole River in Yellowstone National Park
+Firehole River in Yellowstone National Park in Wyoming

 The path leaves the parking lot and immediately crosses the Firehole River on a wooden bridge.
 The warmth of the river water in the area leads to a lot of vegetation growth on the bottom.

-Black Opal Pool in Yellowstone National Park
+Black Opal Spring in Yellowstone National Park in Wyoming

 Just after crossing the bridge the boardwalk passes by Black Opal Pool on the right.
 Its murky waters occupy an explosion crater formed in 1934.

-Wall Pool in Yellowstone National Park
+Wall Pool in Yellowstone National Park in Wyoming

 Just past Black Opal Pool is another, Wall Pool.
 It was created by the same series of explosions that created Black Opal Pool, but earlier, in the 1920s.

-Sapphire Pool in Yellowstone National Park
+Sapphire Pool in Yellowstone National Park in Wyoming

-Jewel Geyser in Yellowstone National Park
+Jewel Geyser in Yellowstone National Park in Wyoming

 Go straight where the loop begins.
 Jewel Geyser is on the right side.
 This geyser erupts frequently, usually every 7 to 10 minutes.

-Mustard Spring in Yellowstone National Park
+Mustard Spring in Yellowstone National Park in Wyoming

 Mustard Spring actually acts as a small geyser, erupting 5 to 10 feet at very short intervals.
 The yellow color the name comes from is caused by iron oxide minerals.